Numerical Studies on the Radio Afterglows in TDE: Bow Shock

 \subsection{Variabilities of the Radio Flux}

-Before the outflow reaches the cloud, the BS has not yet formed.
-As the outflow begins to collide with the cloud and the BS emerges, relativistic electrons are generated and the magnetic field is amplified, resulting in a sharp rise of the radio emission.
-Such a delayed and sharp rise in radio flux has been reported in AT2018hyz \citep{cendes2022}, and AT2018cqh \citep{zhang2024,yang2025}.
-Afterwards, with the presence of the BS, the radio emission remains relatively stable for a period of $t_{\rm BS}$ (Figure \ref{fig3}).
-Eventually, as the BS vanishes, the shocked material rapidly undergoes free expansion, and the flux declines rapidly.
-Notably, owing to the relatively stable phase in the BS radio emission, the presence of multiple isolated clouds would lead to a step-like pattern in the radio flux: a rapid increase over a certain period, followed by a plateau, and then another rise when the next cloud is encountered.
-If the clouds are spatially connected, forming a structure similar to the mini-spirals in the Galactic Center, then as the impact region increases, the radio flux may exhibit a continuous rise.
-Under such a circumstance, the flux exhibits a sharp initial rise followed by a relatively slower increase.
-The sharp/step-like/sharp+slower increase pattern, and rapid decline pattern of the (high-frequency) flux is a distinctive feature that differentiates the BS from the FS -- for the latter, we revealed its slowly varying pattern on a timescale of years in Paper I.
+Before the outflow reaches the cloud, the bow shock has not yet formed.
+As the outflow begins to collide with the cloud and the bow shock emerges, relativistic electrons are generated and the magnetic field is amplified, resulting in a sharp rise of the radio emission. {In Fig. \ref{fig3}, the flux in early stage increases more steeply than $t^4$, and in some phases even exceeds $t^6$. } Such a delayed and sharp rise in radio flux has been reported in AT2018hyz \citep{cendes2022}, and AT2018cqh \citep{zhang2024,yang2025}.
+Afterwards, with the presence of the bow shock, the radio emission remains relatively stable for a period of $t_{\rm BS}$ {(Equation 2).
+The duration of this stable phase is determined by the outflow--cloud interaction timescale, lasting approximately 1--2 yr for the models shown in Fig. \ref{fig3}. } Eventually, as the bow shock vanishes, the shocked material rapidly undergoes free expansion, and the flux declines rapidly {(steeper than $t^{-3}$ for the models in Fig. \ref{fig3}).
+Such a rapid decline has been detected in some TDEs.
+For example, the 5.5 and 9 GHz fluxes of AT2019azh decreased by a factor of 2-3 over 6 months from $\delta t=$ 666 to 849 days \citep{goodwin2022}, consistent with an approximate decline of $\delta t^{-3}\sim \delta t^{-4}$ ($\delta t$ is measured with reference to the estimated outflow launch date). }